 ‘We need lower costs for LED farming to take off,’ Davis concluded.
 ‘But not at the expense of quality.
 Prices are coming down, but we need to be in a position where people look at the technology and say yes, this makes obvious economic sense.’

 - A revolution is happening in horticulture.
 It’s a seismic shift that will change fundamentally how we grow plants – and it’s all down to lighting.
-Lux's Horticulture Lighting Conference will take place in Eindhoven, The Netherlands, on Tuesday 23 May 2017.
+Lux's Horticulture Lighting Conference will take place in Utrecht, The Netherlands, on 14 & 15 May 2018.
 To find out more information and to register to attend please click here.